kavia-common/preference-dating-app-183584-184324/dating_app_backend/README.md

 # Dating App Backend (FastAPI)

-This service exposes REST and WebSocket APIs for the Preference Dating App and connects to the PostgreSQL database container.
+This service exposes REST and WebSocket APIs for the Preference Dating App and connects to the PostgreSQL database container (port 5001).
+Ensure the database has the required schema before running: see ../dating_app_database/sql_setup_instructions.md for psql one-by-one commands to create tables and seed demo data.

 Run:
 - Install: `pip install -r requirements.txt`